V4Fire/Client/src/components/super/i-static-page/modules/provider-data-store/README.md

 # components/super/i-static-page/modules/provider-data-store

-This module provides API to work with data of data providers globally.
+This module provides an API to work with data of data providers.

 ## How does it work?

-When you create a component with a data provider, it will load data from the provider during the component's initialization.
+When you create a component with a data provider, it loads the data from the provider during initialization.
-If the data has been successfully loaded, it will be stored in the root storage.
+If the data was loaded successfully, it will be stored in the root storage.
+The key to store data is taken from the name of the provider used.
-A key to store data is taken from the used provider' name.
-Or, if the component has the passed `globalName` prop, it will be used as the key.
-After this, you are free to use the root storage API to access all loaded data from providers.
+Or, if the component has a `globalName` prop passed, it will be used as the key.
+After that, you can use the root storage API to access all loaded data from providers.

 ```
 < b-select :dataProvider = 'users.List'